abhanjac/blood_cell_image_segmentation/README.md

 The images in the dataset used here has the following types of cells: **2** types of RBCs: **Infected RBC** (RBCs infected with malarial parasite), **Healthy RBC**;
 **5** types of WBCs: **Eosinophil**, **Basophil**, **Neutrophil**, **Lymphocytes**, and **Monocytes**; **2** types of Platelets: **Thrombocytes** (individual platelet cells) and **Platelet Clumps** (bunch of platelets appearing as a cluster).
+So overall there are **9** objects and background, so **10** classes in the dataset.
+And in the output predicted segmentation map will have the following colors for the different objects.